Joint Polar Satellite System: Instruments

 would measure reflected sunlight and thermal radiation emitted by the Earth.
-The measurements of the RBI, which was to be launched on JPSS-2 through JPSS-4, would have continue the record started with the Earth Radiation Budget Experiment and continued with the seven CERES instruments launched between 1998 and 2017..
+The measurements of the RBI, which was to be launched on JPSS-2 through JPSS-4, would have continued the record started with the Earth Radiation Budget Experiment and continued with the seven CERES instruments launched between 1998 and 2017..
 The project was cancelled on January 26, 2018; NASA cited technical, cost, and schedule issues and the impact of anticipated RBI cost growth on other programs.